triSYCL/sycl/llvm/docs/CommandGuide/llvm-objdump.rst

   Display the symbol table.

+.. option:: -T, --dynamic-syms

+  Display the contents of the dynamic symbol table.

 .. option:: -u, --unwind-info

   Display the unwind info of the input(s).

 .. option:: --version

-  Display the version of this program.
+  Display the version of the :program:`llvm-objdump` executable.
 Does not stack with other commands.

 .. option:: -x, --all-headers